floriankraemer/floriankraemer.github.io/_posts/2026-04-10-The-Value-of-Value-Objects.markdown

 );
 ```

 It is super easy to make this mistake, and I've seen it happen more than once for other people, and I have also made such mistakes.
+Actually, it could be worse and the arguments could be named just `user1` and `user2`, making this even more easy to mistake.

-Again, a value object will prevent this and make it explicit.
+A value object will prevent this and make it explicit, the different types will prevent that.
 You can't make this mistake anymore:

 ```csharp
 void RequestFriendship(